 The handle or shaft is where the hand rests as you work.

 Hooks come in many sizes and to make things really interesting, different countries use different numbering systems.
 Here in the U.S. we use a lettering system, but manufacturers will typically list the metric equivalent as well.
-There is a handy chart here (and also in our Resources section).
+You can find a handy hook conversion chart here.
 The pattern design will state the size hook used by the designer.

 How to Hold a Crochet Hook

+Now that you’ve learned how to hold a crochet hook, maybe you’re wondering about yarn hold.
 It’s important that you maintain a bit of tension on the yarn as you are crocheting so that your stitches turn out even.
-To do this, weave the yarn in between the fingers of your left hand.
+To do this, weave the yarnin between the fingers of your left hand.
 With the crochet hook in between my two hands, the yarn to the skein will flow over my left index finger, under the middle finger, over the ring finger and under the baby finger.
 Other crocheters will do a little wrap around the baby finger or weave the yarn around their fingers slightly differently.
 You will find the best way that works for you.

 These are just suggestions showing the most common hook and yarn holding positions.
 There is no one “right” way.
 If you hold your hook and yarn a completely different way, that is ok.
 The important thing is to form nice, even stitches and to enjoy crocheting!

 Next up in the series we’ll go over slip stitches, chaining and how to finish off your work!